Spanish Rental Property Taxes in 2026: Guide for Non-EU Buyers

 The July 2025 decision is more than a technical adjustment; it represents a decisive step towards parity and transparency.
 For international investors, the Spanish property market is becoming more financially attractive and predictable.

 At MPDunne & Hamptons International, we provide discreet, expert guidance to international clients navigating Spain’s evolving property environment.
-Whether acquiring, holding, or divesting, our experienced team will guide you on your property investment journey in Marella or the Costa del Sol.
+Whether acquiring, holding or divesting, contact our experienced team to guide you on your property investment journey in Marbella or the Costa del Sol.

 Melinda is an experienced writer specialising in real estate, urban planning, lifestyle, architecture and design.
 A seasoned Marbella resident, she holds an Undergraduate Degree in Social Science with Honours in Politics, and a Masters degree in Urban Planning.